Exchizz/ImInFlow/README.md

 - [X] Create systemd service file
 - [ ] Support request status
 - [X] Example showing how to send commands to the deamon over ssh
+- [ ] Call server every X second so we can see each others status